mpickem/hdf5_wrapper/README.md

 make install
 ```

+For more detailed library information please refer to [[Libraries and tools reference]](http://portal.hdfgroup.org/display/HDF5/Libraries+and+Tools+Reference).

 ## Wrapper installation
 Compile the file `hdf5_wrapper.f90` with proper linking to your local `hdf5 `library.
 In your program use the binding `use hdf5_wrapper` to use the wrapper (see `test_example.f90`).